-When using the eddy covariance instrumentation available today, there will always be a time lag between the velocity and the oxygen data, and therefore, the sensitivity of the flux calculation to even small time lags, as illustrated in Fig. 2b, can compromise the eddy flux estimated from data measured in the presence of waves.
+When using the eddy covariance instrumentation available today, there will always be a time lag between the velocity and the oxygen data, and, therefore, the sensitivity of the flux calculation to even small time lags, as illustrated in Fig. 2b, can compromise the eddy flux estimated from data measured in the presence of waves.

-2.2 Illustration of new time lag correction using wave model data - In addition to illustrating the time lag bias, the modeled data in Fig. 2a also point to a new approach for a time lag correction.
-From \widetilde{w} , the vertical displacement due to wave orbital motion, \widetilde{z} , can be estimated as
+2.2 Illustration of new time lag correction using wave model data motion, \tilde{z} , can be estimated as

+In addition to illustrating the time lag bias, the modeled data in Fig. 2a also point to a new approach for a time lag correction.
+From \tilde{w} , the vertical displacement due to wave orbital